FMTools/FeatureIDE-wiki/Constraint-Editing-and-the-Constraint-Dialog.md

 The dialog containts of five regions, from up to down:

-### 1. **The status information panel** contains a short info about the current dialog's state.
+### 1. The status information panel
+This panel contains a short info about the current dialog's state.
 This could be either creating or editing a constraint.
 Moreover it displays information, warnings or and details if an error occurs.

 ![Info Panel](https://raw.githubusercontent.com/wiki/tthuem/FeatureIDE/Assets/ConstraintDialog/InfoPanel.png)

-### 2. **A list of available features and a filtering method for this list** where you can click on to automatically copy-paste your selected feature into the free-text editor (see list item 4) at the current caret position.
+### 2. A list of available features and a filtering method for this list
+Here you can click on to automatically copy-paste your selected feature into the free-text editor (see list item 4) at the current caret position.

 ![Feature List](https://raw.githubusercontent.com/wiki/tthuem/FeatureIDE/Assets/ConstraintDialog/FeatureList.png)

-### 3. **The list of available operators (and, or, ...)** where you can click on to automatically copy-paste a operator into the free-text editor (see list item 4).
+### 3. The list of available operators (and, or, ...)
+Here you can click on to automatically copy-paste a operator into the free-text editor (see list item 4).

 ![Operator List](https://raw.githubusercontent.com/wiki/tthuem/FeatureIDE/Assets/OperatorList.png)

-### 4. **A free-text editor where you can formulat constraints acording to the grammar** which is the central control element inside this dialog.
+### 4. A free-text editor where you can formulat constraints acording to the grammar
+This control is the central element inside the *ConstraintDialog*.
 Here you can formulate your constraint as a first-order-logic like text, containing feature names and operators.
 Please note the grammar below.

 ![TextField](https://raw.githubusercontent.com/wiki/tthuem/FeatureIDE/Assets/ConstraintDialog/ConstraintDialogText.png)

-### 5. **The dialog's control buttons** where you can save or abort your constraint.
+### 5. The dialog's control buttons
+Where you can save or abort your constraint.

 Please note, that depending on the complexity of your model some constraint/feature model checks could be delayed and not finished when you want to save your constraint.
 In this case the dialog presents a **Save anyway** OK-Button and a short description inside the info-area (see list item 1, above).
 However, as long as your constraint matches the grammar, you can store/update it.
 Only if your constraint contains syntax error, you won't be able to store it.